joeywhelan/search-snapshot/article.md

 }
 ```
 ## Step 2 - Re-index to a Temp Index
-Here we're moving the docs that are targeted to be migrated to searchable snapshot to a temporary index via _reindex and the filter script above.
+Here we're moving the docs that are targeted for migration to a searchable snapshot to a temporary index via the (_reindex)[https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-reindex] API and the filter script above.
 ```bash
 POST _reindex
 {